tsouche/learn-docker/tutorial.md

 If you want to start over, you can run `docker swarm leave` from each node.
 However, we can continue using the swarm '*as is*' for some more time.

 ### 4.2 - Deploy your app on the swarm cluster

 The hard part is over.
-Now you just repeat the process you used in part 3 to deploy on your new swarm.
+Now you just repeat the process you used in Part 3 to deploy on your new swarm.
 Just remember that only swarm managers like `myvm1` execute Docker commands; workers are just for capacity.

 #### Configure a docker-machine shell to the swarm manager

 So far, you’ve been wrapping Docker commands in docker-machine ssh to talk to the VMs, or you logged directly into the VM (via SSH) in order to place orders.

 Another option is to run `docker-machine env <machine>` to get and run a command that configures your current shell to talk to the Docker daemon on the VM.
-This method works better for the next step because it allows you to use your local copy of the docker-compose.yml file (on your laptop) to deploy the app “remotely” without having to copy it inside the VM1.
+This method works better for the next step because it allows you to use your local copy of the `docker-compose.yml` file (on your laptop) to deploy the app “*remotely*” without having to copy it inside the VM1.

 ```
 $ docker-machine env myvm1